databricks/spark-training/strata_2013/index.md

 We will begin with simple interactive analysis techniques at the Spark and Shark shells, then progress to writing standalone programs with Spark Streaming, and finish by implementing some more advanced machine learning algorithms to incorporate into your analysis.

 ## Tutorial Developer Prerequisites
 This tutorial is meant to be hands-on introduction to Spark, Spark Streaming, and Shark.
 While Shark supports a simplified version of SQL, Spark and Spark Streaming both support multiple languages.
 For the sections about Spark and Spark Streaming, the tutorial allows you to choose which language you want to use as you follow along and gain experience with the tools.
-The following table shows which languages this tutorial supports for each of Spark, Spark Streaming, and Shark.
+The following table shows which languages this tutorial supports for each section.
+You are welcome to mix and match languages depending on your preferences and interests.

 <center>
 <style type="text/css">